varelaerick/Google-Analytics-API-Ecommerce-Binary-Classification-Transactions/README.md

 **Packages**: pandas, numpy, seaborn, matplotlib, sklearn, imblearn, xgboost, hyperopt, joblib

 ## Data Cleaning
-After import the data already cleaned and organised at [Exploratory Analysis](https://github.com/varelaerick/Google-Analyts-API-Ecommerce-Exploratory-Data-Analysis-Proj) I will drop split the df per medium and drop 'medium', 'ga:transactionRevenue' and 'ga:itemQuantity' to avoid data leakage.
+After importing the data already cleaned and organised at [Exploratory Analysis](https://github.com/varelaerick/Google-Analyts-API-Ecommerce-Exploratory-Data-Analysis-Proj) I will drop split the df per medium and drop 'medium', 'ga:transactionRevenue' and 'ga:itemQuantity' to avoid data leakage.
 Then I converted the categorical variables into dummy/indicator variables.

 ## Functions
 In that section will define a few functions that will be called by the main function (Model Test).
 The functions are as follows.